 The sisters are active in pastoral ministry, teaching, and serving the sick.
 Calgary, Canada

 2108 Uxbridge Drive N.W.

 Calgary, Alberta, T2N 3Z4

-Canada Phone: (403) 282-5077 email: email@example.com Religious House in Calgary in Canada was founded in 1968.
-The sisters run a kindergarten, take care of the church’s decoration, teach in polish school, and organize children and youth events.
+Canada Phone: (403) 282-5077email: firstname.lastname@example.org Founded in 1968 where the sisters run a kindergarten, help in the parish, teach in Polish school, and organize children and youth events.